ADULTS - Sawtooth Stag Beetle, (Prosopocoilus dissimilis) - Richard’s Inverts

 NOTICE BOARD:

 ⚠️ Royal Mail Standard Delivery options have temporarily been removed from the store due to recent issues with delayed deliveries, likely due to Royal Mail's Christmas backlogs.
-Standard Delivery options will be reinstated in the new year.
+Standard Delivery options will be reinstated when the weather is better.

 ⚠️ Winter Shipping Notice : With impending cold spells, shipment of livestock will be HELD BACK when temperatures drop below 5 °C, for the safety of the animals.
 Please keep an eye on the weather forecast when placing orders.
 Heatpacks will be added for FREE where necessary during cold weather.
 Thank you for your patience and understanding.